build-on-aws/content/tutorials/building-rust-applications-for-aws-graviton/index.md

 date: 2023-06-15
 ---

 Companies today are making sustainability a key goal for their business in order to improve operational efficiency and drive down cost while also lowering carbon emissions.
 Achieving these sustainability goals means change across all levels of the business, with application and software development being a key focus.
 With Rust applications, one of the easiest ways to make progress towards a sustainability goal is to adopt AWS Graviton instances.

-In this tutorial I will walk through the steps to take an existing application running on x86 instances today and migrate to AWS Graviton powered instances in order to achieve a higher level of sustainability for your Rust application.
+In this tutorial, I will walk through the steps to take an existing application running on x86 instances today and migrate to AWS Graviton powered instances in order to achieve a higher level of sustainability for your Rust application.
 This guide includes creating AWS resources that you will be charged for.

 ## What you will learn